-Today at least, I feel like being vulnerable is ok.
-In a book on creative nonfiction, Tell It Slant (yes, named after Dickinson's poem!), it talks of not turning a personal essay into the "therapist's couch," not telling an emotional story too soon at the risk of being maudlin or vindictive, and the importance of understanding your motive and how the piece will affect a reader.
+Generally, I feel like being vulnerable in writing is ok.
+However, a book on creative nonfiction, Tell It Slant (named after Dickinson's poem), warns of not turning a personal essay into the "therapist's couch," not telling an emotional story too soon at the risk of being maudlin or vindictive, and the importance of understanding your motive and how the piece will affect a reader.

 ___________________________________